|

 When the mooring ropes (wet from the storm) were dropped to

-the ground, the frame discharged, creating an electrical differencial
+the ground, the frame discharged, creating an electrical differential

 between the frame and covering which started the fire.

-was more than just a German airship.
-It was a symbol of German
+than just a German airship.
+It was a symbol of German power

-power and technical prowess.
-Hitler's government, which had
+and technical prowess.
+Hitler's government, which had helped

-helped pay for the Hindenburg's construction, had employed
+pay for the Hindenburg's construction, had employed it for such

-it for such jobs as making propaganda appearances over the 1936
+jobs as making propaganda appearances over the 1936 Olympic

 wore the swastika emblem, the symbol of Hitler's Nazi party.